 The Corporate Plan 2019-2023 was agreed by elected members in March 2019 and sets out the Council's eight priorities for the next four years.
-We believe our Corporate Plan will enable all of our residents to achieve a good quality of life in a vibrant and thriving place, with strong community values and an inclusive society.
+We believe that if it is delivered our Corporate Plan will enable all of our residents to achieve a good quality of life in a vibrant and thriving place, with strong community values and an inclusive society.